#1: Your Dog's Breath Smells Like Fish Because You Feed Them Fish

 #4: Your Dog's Breath Smells Like Fish Because of Anal Gland Expression

 Now, let's talk about one of the grossest reasons why your canine kiddo is having some fishy breath issues.
-Brace yourself, because this one can be disgusting to think about.
+Brace yourself because this one can be disgusting to think about.

 So, you know how your dog doesn't have hands?
 And how, when they have something stuck between their toes or worked into their fur, they'll lick and nibble at it to work it out?
-And how they can do the same thing for itches and other irritations?
+And how can they do the same thing for itches and other irritations?

 Well, one source of irritation is something called the anal glands.
-These glands sit on either side of the anus, below the tail, and they produce a… pungent odor.
+These glands sit on either side of the anus, below the tail, and they produce a pungent odor.
 This odor, to us, smells very fishy.
 To dogs, though, it's a cornucopia of varied smells, unique to each dog.

 The purpose of this scent is to mark territory and serve as a sort of unique identifier for each canine.
 That's why dogs, when they meet and greet each other, will often do that little butt sniff we all find so off-putting and amusing.

 Well, those anal glands don't stop producing their scent just because your fur baby is settled in the home and has no need to mark territory.

 They need to "be expressed," which means emptying them of the gross-smelling liquid inside them.
 Usually, they can do this when they go to the bathroom, but sometimes the anal sacs get a little clogged.

 Well, your fur baby doesn't have hands, so the only way they have to handle this issue is, you guessed it: their mouth.
 When they're cleaning themselves, they may do a little licking and nibbling to express those glands.

 Now, here's the gross part: that fishy smell on their breath is that liquid, lingering.
 Try not to think too hard about that next time you're getting some fishy dog kisses.